shreyaprakash124/spring-webflux-sse-chat-application/README.md

 This application is designed to provide the user with a real-time one an one chat platform .
 The idea is to take advantage of the Reactive Stream Specification to build a non-blocking reactive chat application.
 In this case, I've achieved a non-blocking operation using Spring's web-flux framework and implemented Server-Sent-Events(SSE) in java spring.
-For the desired result I established a stream connection based on the channel Id the purpose of the channel Id is to create a chat group in which one or more user can send/receive messages.
+For the desired result I established a stream connection based on the channel Id, the purpose of the channel Id is to create a chat group in which one or more user can send/receive messages.

 ## Screenshots
 <img align="left" src="https://i.ibb.co/YhnKnGN/converstaion.png">